Search

 Resilience ratings – practical adaptation technology delivering positive systems impact

-Alix Pearce (Insurance Council of Australia) and Vanessa Beenders (Actuaries Institute of Australia).
+Alix Pearce (Insurance Council of Australia), Vanessa Beenders (Actuaries Institute of Australia), Jennifer Cobley (NRMA Insurance) and Jessica Forrest (NAB).

 3.30pm